 Australia will implement GHS for workplace hazardous chemicals (both substances and mixtures) from 1 Jan 2017.
-Right now, GHS SDSs and labels are not compulsory in Australia.
 The model Work Health and Safety Regulations (WHS Regulations) issued in 2011 impose a duty on manufacturers and importers of chemicals supplied to a workplace to correctly classify the chemical according to GHS Rev. 3, label hazardous chemicals in workplace and provide safety data sheets.

 |Regulations and Guidance

 - WHS Regulations;

 - Classification Criteria: Directly refers to GHS Rev. 3;

 - Labelling: Code of Practice for Labelling of Workplace Hazardous Chemicals;

 - Safety Data Sheet: Model Code of Practice for Preparation of Safety Data Sheets for Hazardous Chemicals;

 - 1 Jan 2012 - 31 Dec 2016: either existing SDSs/labels or GHS-format SDSs/labels are ok;

 - Since 1 Jan 2017: GHS-format SDSs and labels only;

 Classification and Building Blocks